lukewarlow/JavaConsoleMenu/README.md

 # Java Console Menu
 ![license](https://img.shields.io/hexpm/l/plug.svg)

-This library provides a way to quickly create the menu for your Java command line app.
+This library provides a way to quickly create the menu for your Java console app.

 ##  Overview